 Most fell slightly below or above 50 percent.

 The Shiprock Chapter, the largest chapter on the Navajo Nation, had 42.32 percent with 2,302 votes cast.

 The Whiterock Chapter, the smallest chapter on the Navajo Nation, had 49.73 percent with 182 votes cast.

 The number of registered voters is somewhat skewed, Wauneca said, because about a quarter of voters who register with their chapter only do so to get assistance from the chapter.

 Because chapters get funds allocated to them based on their number of registered voters, chapters often require students to register before getting scholarships and others to register before getting any kind of aid.

 Many people who register have no intention of voting, Wauneca said.
-Without those voters, the turnout numbers would be much higher, he said.

 Additionally, the stakes were not quite as high in this election because fewer candidates were running, a likely reason for the dismal 30 percent turnout during the primary election.